[Fixed!] Unable to Set the Visible Property of the Worksheet Class

-Unable to Set the Visible Property of the Worksheet Class Error: 3 Possible Solutions
+Unable to Set the Visible Property of the Worksheet Class – 3 Solutions

 Unable to Set the Visible Property of the Worksheet Class

-Solution 1: Unprotect Your Worksheet from Review Tab
+Solution 1 – Unprotect Your Worksheet in the Review Tab

-The visible property of a worksheet class can sometimes be unset in Microsoft Excel due to an error message reading “unable to set the visible property of the worksheet class.”
-You will get an error message if you try to change the visible property of Sheet3 after opening the VBA window, as shown below.
+When the visible property of a worksheet class is unset , you will get an error message if you try to change it after opening the VBA window.

 Unprotect Your Worksheet to solve "Unable to Set the Visible Property of the Worksheet Class"